 The chancellor also faced criticism for using university funds to upgrade his residence, including the installation of a back exit to avoid protestors.
 Regardless, it appears that UC Berkeley is attempting to move past these allegations and institute new policies to prevent sexual harassment and encourage victims to come forward.

 Sexual harassment is expressed in many forms.
 Sexual harassment can be an inappropriate joke or an aggressive touching or unwanted sexual advances.
-Regardless of the circumstances, you may want to speak to a lawyer to review your rights and determine the best course of action to respond to this harassment.
+Regardless of the circumstances, you may want to speak to a sexual harassment lawyer to review your rights and determine the best course of action to respond to this harassment.
 This does not necessarily mean a lawsuit; it could mean various responses, including administrative complaints with your employer or filing a petition with a government regulator.
 You don’t need to go through this alone; a lawyer can work to help you find peace and safety at work.

 Los Angeles Times, “UC Berkeley Chancellor to resign following widespread criticism by faculty,” Teresa Watanabe, Aug 16, 2016